Invitation to Worship

 With the birth of the Christ Child, gathered around the crèche with Mary, Joseph, and shepherds, we leave our Advent journey behind.

-The journey, and those who have led us toward Bethlehem, we leave behind, but not so its promise: Hope, Peace, Joy, and Love have been woven into the crude coverlet in which the child is swaddled.
+The journey we leave behind, but not so its promise: Hope, Peace, Joy, and Love have been woven into the crude coverlet in which the child is swaddled.
 The light of their candles abides now in the Christ Candle, the unique Light that breathes life into all things, the shining Light that illumines all things; the divine Light that will never be quenched.

 Scripture: John 1.1-5